 Average Payout Time

 Insurance companies usually pay the death benefit 30 to 60 days after the claim is filed, and in some cases, sooner.
 If you have a straightfoward claim, you may receive the designated payout amount within 10-14 business days.

 Reasons For Delay

-If the policyholder dies within the first two years of the policy being issued, there is a contestability period that allows the insurance company to investigate the original application and verify everything in the application was accurate.
-The review process can take time, and may delay the payout up to 12 months.
+If the policyholder dies within the first two years of the policy being issued, there is usually a contestability period that allows the insurance company to investigate the original application and verify everything in the application was accurate.
+The review process can take time and may delay the payout up to 12 months.

 Another common hold up in the payout process is the large amount of paperwork insurance companies need to verify and complete before benefits can be distributed.
 The number of beneficiaries named on the policy may also affect how quickly you receive the payout.